Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Methodology

 \item Next, outlier regions are rejected using cached information about the scale and location of hand gestures detected in the previous frame.
 This step is of course subject to availability of the cached information.

-\item Finally, the hand-contours of potential regions are matched with a bank of hand-contours that are extracted from training data (one for each class of hand gestures as shown in the bottom row of Fig. \ref{data}).
-Final regions for left and right hand gestures are selected using the proximity values of the closest contour match \cite{yeo2015hand}; \textit{i.e.}, region that is most likely to contain a hand gesture is selected. \end{enumerate}
+\item Finally, the hand contours of potential regions are matched with a bank of hand contours that are extracted from training data (one for each class of hand gestures as shown in the bottom row of Fig. \ref{data}).
+Final regions for left and right hand gestures are selected using the proximity values of the closest contour match \cite{yeo2015hand}; \textit{i.e.}, the region that is most likely to contain a hand gesture is selected. \end{enumerate}